You are using an outdated browser. Please upgrade your browser to improve your experience.

 • What sort of lifestyle do you want after retirement, and what would it cost?

-Ultimately, an early retirement requires careful planning – you can read more about how much money you need to retire in our guide.
+Ultimately, an early retirement requires careful planning.
+You can read more about how much money you need to retire in our guide.

 Can you retire early due to ill health?